laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/unit-projects/unit-three-project-requirements.md

 **You’ve come a long way, and it's time to show it.** This will be your most advanced project to date.

+You’ve already worked in small groups to accomplish various labs and exercises, but this time **we’re going to challenge you to work in a small team on a project.**

+You and your teammates together will architect, design, and collaboratively build a full-stack MERN app.

+**This project will push you both technically and collaboratively!**

+You'll likely be working as part of a team in the workplace and **this project will provide you with that important team development experience.**

+### Planning Stage: Assign Project Roles

+Once teams are set, we reccommend groups assign the following roles.
+Everyone should have at least one of these roles, but smaller groups will have a member with two roles.
+We do not advise one person to be both release manager and product manager, as it is a direct conflict of interest ("let's get those features out--no, we need to make sure the code is clean first!").

+- **Release manager** (responsible for handling branches, keeping main safe, and resolving merge conflicts if the developers cannot resolve them)
+- **Product manager** (responsible for prioritizing tasks so that the user gets the most out of the app -- this will usually be the originator of the project idea)
+- **Lead front-end dev** (responsible for breaking ties when the group has disagreements on front-end coding, and for designing a general plan for front-end development, e.g. file structure and state management)
+- **Lead back-end dev** (responsible for breaking ties when the group has disagreements on back-end coding, and for designing a general plan for back-end development, e.g. file structure and schema definitions)

+These roles may not seem important now, but when disagreements inevitably enter the dialog, it is important for someone to be responsible for specific parts of the application.

 ### **Attendance**
 You must check in with your squad lead at the start of each class session.
 This can be via slack or standups.
 You will be expected to be working during regular class time hours.